Szczur's RBI double lifts Padres past Nationals 2-1

 Neither starter figured into the decision, although both pitched well.

-"He pitched well," Nationals manager Dave Martinez said.
-"Then, Stammen came in and pitched well.
-I tip my hat to them."

-Lucchesi exited after only 69 pitches when Michael Taylor singled and Trea Turner walked to start the sixth.
+Lucchesi exited when Michael Taylor singled and Trea Turner walked to start the sixth.
 Stammen entered and got Anthony Rendon to ground into a double play.
 After a walk, Howie Kendrick flied to right.

-"When you have an opportunity to win a baseball game and you got someone that can get a double play ball and get out of tough inning, we are going to go that way," Green said.
-"Craig has proved that over and over again.

-"But I thought Joey was really good today and we're looking for him to pitch for us for a long time.
-I felt good about what he did today and I can't ask for much more from Joey."

 The Padres broke through in the fourth when A.J.
 Ellis and Margot hit consecutive doubles to tie it at 1.